 'Suggested Price' Indeed

-Just a few years ago, paying sticker price for a new car was almost thinkable.
-Unfortunately, times have changed, and the budget-busting combo of short supply and high demand have given car dealers the upper hand.
-New cars are selling for an average of 9.9% above sticker, according to an analysis by iSeeCars.
-But for some popular models, the news is much, much worse.
+Memorial Day typically means big business for car dealers, but this year is shaping up to be quite different.
+Experts are forecasting "bleak" sales during the holiday weekend as dealers pull back on discounts and would-be customers shy away from high prices.
+And it's no wonder — shortages touched off during the pandemic mean new cars are selling for an average of 9.9% above sticker, according to an analysis by iSeeCars.
+For some popular models, the news is actually much, much worse.
 Here are the cars that have fetched the biggest premiums, including one going for a painful 26.7% more than the manufacturer's suggested retail price.

 Related: Warning Signs You Need a New Car